 Where to celebrate Chinese New Year in the UK

 Expect dragons, decorations, music and dancing all over Chinatown and thousands of people heading to the city to join in the celebrations.
 The celebrations will start with a colourful Chinese parade that snakes its way through the West End, followed by performances in Trafalgar Square.
-The parade is completely free to attend with a fireworks display as the grand finale.
+The parade is usually completely free to attend with a fireworks display as the grand finale.

 There’ll be lion dances, funfair rides and street food as well as plenty of traditional entertainment.
 Not to be missed if you’re in Birmingham!